Why Did We Quit Our Jobs to Travel?

 Unemployment Rates for States

-Updated: As of now, we haven’t laid any sort of roots, never got around to traveling the US to find a place to live, and we’re still traveling the world and enjoying life.
+2024 Update: As of now, we haven’t laid any sort of roots, and we’re still traveling the world and enjoying life.

 Click HERE TO SEE WHERE AUDREY & HARRY HAVE BEEN.